Vince Neil: Reunion with Mötley Crüe

 Mötley Crüe came back into the spotlight after their Behind the Music episode aired on VH1 in December 1998 and became the highest-rated in the series.
 A DVD was issued with ten extra minutes of footage in December 1999.

 By 1997, Neil's solo career and Mötley's fortunes were declining, so the four reunited that year.
 "They admitted they couldn't do it without me", he recalled, "and I wasn't selling records the way Mötley Crüe had."
-They released Generation Swine, which debuted at #4 on the Billboard charts.
+They released Generation Swine, which debuted at No. 4 on the Billboard charts.
 Tension soon erupted, however, this time prompting Tommy Lee to leave.
 The other members replaced him with Randy Castillo and recorded New Tattoo in 2000.
 The renewed band went on hiatus when Castillo died from cancer in 2002.

+Neil next solo release was Live at the Whisky: One Night Only in 2003.

 Mötley's fortunes got a boost when Neil and Lee put aside their differences to tour in support of the 2005 compilation Red, White & Crüe.
 Dubbed Carnival of Sins, the tour featured acrobats, fire breathers and a midget as part of the overall circus atmosphere the band created.

-In 2008, Mötley Crüe released the album Saints of Los Angeles, featuring all the original members.
+In 2008, Mötley Crüe released the album Saints of Los Angeles, again featuring all the original members.

 2010s

-Neil released his third solo album, Tattoos & Tequila, in 2010, his first solo release since Live at the Whisky: One Night Only in 2003.
-The album is a soundtrack to the book Neil released in the same year, Tattoos & Tequila: To Hell and Back with One of Rock's Most Notorious Frontmen.
+Neil released his third solo album, Tattoos & Tequila in 2010, a soundtrack to his concurrent book, Tattoos & Tequila: To Hell and Back with One of Rock's Most Notorious Frontmen.
 Each song on the album corresponds with a chapter in the book.
-The album's title track was released as a single for the album and features a music video.
+The album's title track was released as a single with a music video.

-Neil contributed a cover of Japanese rock band L'Arc~en~Ciel's song "Blurry Eyes" to their 2012 tribute album.
+Neil contributed a cover of Japanese rock band L'Arc-en-Ciel's song "Blurry Eyes" to their 2012 tribute album.

 Following Mötley Crüe's 2014 and 2015 final world tour, Neil confirmed in September 2018 that the band had reformed and plans to release new music.

-In November 2016, Neil revealed that he had been contacted and was scheduled to play with his own band at the inauguration of Donald Trump in Washington D.C. on January 20, 2017.
+In November 2016, Neil revealed that he had been contacted and was scheduled to play with his own band at the inauguration of Donald Trump in Washington, D.C., on January 20, 2017.
 "I don't know how long I have to play.
 I don't know if the Republican Party says which (songs) to play and what not to do," said Neil.